alexagorn/InventoryManagement/README.md

 5.Report Design

-First of all, I chose type 16:9 in canvas settings according to requirements of the challenge.
-To present my main measures and calculation I added a vizualization that called card(new) and then added 5 my value.
-I colored this in black and did the same size of labels and text.
+First of all, I selected the 16:9 aspect ratio in the canvas settings according to the requirements of the challenge.
+To present my main measurements and calculations, I added a visualization called "Card (New)" and then included my five values.
+I colored this black and ensured that the labels and text were the same size.

-According to the main question of research to understand weather there are any seasonal trends when the highest number of products were restocked I decided to display this using vizualization called drill down combo pro (filter) because this kind of viz is the best for categorical data.
+To address the main research question—whether there are any seasonal trends in the restocking of products—I decided to display this using a visualization called "Drill Down Combo Pro (Filter)" because this type of visualization is best suited for categorical data.

-To identify the five most expensive product I voted in also drill down combo pro (filter) vizualization and did advanced filter by max of unit price to see five most expencive product
+To identify the five most expensive products, I also used the "Drill Down Combo Pro (Filter)" visualization and applied an advanced filter to show the top five products with the highest unit prices.

-in order to understand which warehouse location has the highest number of products stored i made use column warehouse location and calculate the sum of stock quantity
+In order to understand which warehouse location has the highest number of products stored, I used the "Warehouse Location" column and calculated the sum of the stock quantities.

-to display which country has the most stocked items, and which top 3 counties have the highest stocked quantities by different product categories i used drill down map pro (filter)
+To display which country has the most stocked items, and to identify the top three countries with the highest stocked quantities across different product categories, I used the "Drill Down Map Pro (Filter)" visualization.

 # Function and techniques
 1. DAX - SUM, AVERAGE, ABS, VAR, COUNT, FIRSTNONBLANK, RETURN